iwer/SumoUE4/README.md

 # SumoUE4

-UE4 Plugin to import [SUMO](https://www.eclipse.org/sumo/) *.net.xml files into UE4Editor and generate roads.
+Unreal Engine Plugin to import [SUMO](https://www.eclipse.org/sumo/) *.net.xml files into Unreal Editor and generate roads.
 It is inspired by and builds upon the work of [CruzWay](https://github.com/AugmentedDesignLab/CruzWay) but tries to be more flexible by separating data and representation.

 This should be considered WIP.

+## Compatibility

+* Unreal Engine 4 is supported at least with 4.27 (branch ue4, tag ue4.27)
+* Unreal Engine 5 is supported up to 5.1 (on master branch)

 ## Dependencies